-You must have a professional laptop computer on which you have installed appropriate statistical software or be able to access the software remotely.
-SigmaPlot v14 is the recommended software package for use in this course.
+You must have a professional laptop computer on which you have installed appropriate statistical software or be able to access it remotely.
+SigmaPlot v14.5 is the recommended software package for use in this course.
 (Under exceptional circumstances, you may use an alternative software package, see below*.)
-You can purchase a UC site-licensed copy of SigmaPlot v14.5 for $38 beginning January 2, 2022.
-The license expires July 31, 2022.
-SigmaPlot requires the Windows OS.
-To run SigmaPlot on your mac you will have to either (1) use a Windows compatibility layer (eg CrossOver Mac) in which you run SigmaPlot, or (2) partition your disk (using Bootcamp) and install Windows on that partition.
-If you have an earlier version of SigmaPlot, you may find it difficult to follow along in workshops.
+You can purchase a UC site-licensed copy of SigmaPlot v14.5 for $38 beginning January 2, 2023 at the IT@UC ResNet Software Store.
+The license expires July 31, 2023.
+Please see the syllabus for alternative means of obtaining SigmaPlot, using a mac, and alternative software options.

 Visit IT@UC ResNet Software Store at https://secure.touchnet.net/C21575_ustores/web/product_detail.jsp?PRODUCTID=757&SINGLESTORE=true